LoginRadius/docs/content/tutorial/java/index.md

 ### Setup a JAVA project

-For developing a JAVA project a JDK is required.
-The guide to install JDK can be found [here](https://medium.com/how-to-start-developing-java-applications/how-to-install-java-development-kit-jdk-on-windows-bb68641c516c).

 Next, we can either install Eclipse or VSCode (available from their respective websites) as an IDE to run our JAVA project.
 For this project, we are choosing Visual Studio Code.
 For Eclipse, refer [here](https://medium.com/how-to-start-developing-java-applications/simple-hello-world-application-in-java-using-eclipse-1ebae99d9fcf).

-After installing JDK, we can follow [this guide] (https://medium.com/@tariqul.islam.rony/learning-java-and-spring-boot-with-visual-studio-code-vscode-part-1-54073f2fa264) to setup a JAVA environment in Visual Studio Code.
+Once you have both JDK and VSCode installed, we can follow [this guide] (https://medium.com/@tariqul.islam.rony/learning-java-and-spring-boot-with-visual-studio-code-vscode-part-1-54073f2fa264) to setup a JAVA environment in Visual Studio Code.

-### Set up a server for JAVA project
+### Set up a server for the JAVA project

 Usually, web applications require a server for setting up, for this we will be needing SpringBoot.
 To set up spring-boot: